 1. Scalp

-Over time I’ve realized that my scalp is much happier product free.
+Over time I've realized that my scalp is much happier product-free.
 Oiling the scalp is tradition for many cultures.
-Ayurvedic hair care encourages oiling the scalp and hair and for awhile I had infused my hair oil with amla for healthy hair growth.
-Although my scalp is not oily, I’d rather keep it clear of any products to avoid a itchy scalp.
+Ayurvedic hair care encourages oiling the scalp and hair and for awhile I had infused my hair oil with whole amla for healthy hair growth.
+Although my scalp is not oily, I'd rather keep it clear of any products to avoid a itchy scalp.

-If your scalp is oily you probably don’t add any oil to it anyway.
-If you are using harsh hair cleansers you may be stripping your scalp of its natural oils that it may overproduce sebum, while drier scalps will only get drier with those same cleansers.
-That is also the same for skin care.
+If your scalp is oily you probably don't add any oil to it anyway.
+If you are using harsh hair cleansers you may be stripping your scalp of its natural oils.
+This may create an overproduction of sebum, while drier scalps will only get drier with those same cleansers.
+That’s also the same for skin care.
 Oily skin types will produce more oil if you disrupt its natural pH with strong facial cleansers.

 For those who have drier scalps you may want to see if your scalp is better without oiling it.
 Then again your scalp may prefer oil.
 You may need to test it out between washes to really know.